tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 Also, given our experiences with tremor-script and trickle, a DSL that is well suited for the task at hand can provide benefits such as:

 * helpful feedback on errors
-* modularization, outsourcing common definitions to reusable modules (e.g. HTTP proxy setup with onramps, offramps, pipeline)
+* modularization, outsourcing common definitions to reusable modules (e.g. HTTP proxy setup with sources, sinks, pipeline)
 * more expressive
 * makes it possible to introduce a REPL for issuing language statements against a tremor installation (be it a single server or a cluster)